vkaxcore/VKAX/README.md

 > VKAX is forked from DASH and BITCOIN, utilizing a CPU mining algorithm based on GHOSTRIDER called MIKE
 <br/>

 VKAX is an experimental, community owned cryptocurrency which mirrors parts of the open source [Bitcoin](https://github.com/bitcoin/bitcoin) and [Dash](https://github.com/dashpay/dash) code base.
 This means VKAX gains the power of the UTXO blockchain model as well as the benefits of masternodes – which allow qualified holders to earn a share of the block reward.
 The Mike mining algorithm is based on the asic-proof [Ghostrider](https://github.com/Raptor3um/raptoreum) which ensures that the VKAX network has one CPU, one vote.
 Through upgrades and hardforks, the community can guarantee that VKAX remains ASIC resistant.

-Anyone is free to participate and interact with the VKAX network – you are encouraged to start by running a wallet!
+Operating on a peer-to-peer network without a central authority, VKAX enables secure, private transactions and instant payments.
+As a full fork of Dash, it incorporates masternodes to enhance transaction speed, privacy, and network security.
+Masternodes also play a crucial role in governance, guiding the project's future.

+VKAX's emission schedule starts with 10,000 VKAX per block, divided between miners (6,750 VKAX) and masternodes (2,250 VKAX).
+Over time, rewards decrease to control inflation and maintain value.
+By block height 1,950,005, miner rewards will drop to 222.22 VKAX, and masternode rewards will be around 277.78 VKAX.
+The 150-second block time ensures consistent reward distribution.

+VKAX is community-driven, with masternode operators and network participants proposing and voting on changes.
+This decentralized governance structure ensures decisions are made by the community, not a centralized entity.

+VKAX is built to be sustainable and accessible, with long-term viability ensured by its emission schedule and decentralized governance.
+It's designed to stand the test of time, driven by a community that values fairness and stability.

+The genesis block carries the timestamp: "June 14, 2022, Elon Musk Is Set to Address Twitter Employees for the First Time."